sh1ndoo/knowledge2/content/tbd/Upgrading to quartz 4.5.md

 - add ᯽ to toc
 - properly skip contentpage emitting of tag pages and folder pages `if (file.data.slug?.endsWith("/index") || file.data.slug?.includes("tags/")) {`
 - reduce `$topSpacing: 4rem;`
+- og needs to ignore -exclude in the tags

 ## Surrendered and started using the built-in explorer